openprio/api/README.md

 2. Distributing pre-registrations to vehicles

-The operator should distribute the pre-registrations of the vehicles to the OBC's of the vehicles.
-This can be done manually, but preferably in an automatic way.
+The operator should distribute the pre-registrations to the OBU's of the vehicles.
+This can be done manually, but preferably is this automated.

 3. Exchanging pre-registration for registration

-When a vehicle receives a new pre-registration it should exchange the pre-registration for a final registration by making an HTTP-call to the the /register_vehicle endpoint.
+After receiving a new pre-registration in the vehicle OBY this should be exchanged for final registration by making an HTTP-call to the the /register_vehicle endpoint.

 ```bash
 curl --location --request POST 'https://api.openprio.nl/register_vehicle' \